drupke/drtools/README.txt

 OVERVIEW
 -------------------------------------------------------------------------

 DRTOOLS is an IDL repository of general-purpose software.

-The idea is for it to be an ever-expanding toolbox from my routine catalog, as I get around to properly commenting and licensing old routines or make new ones.
-How well this works remains to be seen, but I have seeded it with four routines.
+It contains a number of routines for multicore processing in IDL.
+These include four routines written by Robert da Silva which are no longer available online, so I have bundled them in this repo in subdirectory rds.

 -------------------------------------------------------------------------
 REQUIREMENTS